software-mansion/radon-ide/packages/docs/docs/usage.md

 For a quick overview of the features the IDE provides, you can check [React Native IDE website](https://ide.swmansion.com).

-## 1. Open your project in vscode and start the extension panel
+## -auto-num- Open your project in vscode and start the extension panel

 If your project setup is supported, there is no extra configuration that's necessary to get the project running.
 The only thing you need to do is open your React Native of Expo project as workspace in vscode (File > Open Folder... option or using `code` command with the folder name from terminal).